 Dubai Land Department is the government authority responsible for regulating and registering all real estate transactions in Dubai.
 It oversees title deed issuance, ownership transfers, mortgage registration, and compliance with property laws.

-Every property sale, transfer, or mortgage registration must be recorded through the DLD or an authorised trustee office, making DLD fees unavoidable for buyers and investors.
+Every property sale, transfer, or mortgage registration must be recorded through the DLD or an authorised trustee office, making DLD fees unavoidable for buyers and investors interested in diverse projects such as Verdana Residence.

 Major fee components when buying property